- What does this guide cover?

-The issue is that you may grant an application access to his or her profile without realizing the extent of the permissions being granted.
-Users may also mistakenly assume that third-party applications are held to the same standards as the primary social network There are also “rogue” applications which do not follow the policies and terms that govern applications.
-(See Consumer Reports' Apps that bite)
+The issue is that you may grant an application access to your profile without realizing the extent of the permissions being granted.
+Users may also mistakenly assume that third-party applications are held to the same standards as the primary social network.
+There are, of course, also rogue applications, which do not follow the policies and terms that govern applications.

 Some facts to keep in mind when considering using third-party applications: